Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-Substituting these expansions into equation~(\ref{eq:GRdisp-6modes}), the leading-order terms yield a quadratic equation in $\delta\omega$.
+By substituting these expansions into equation~(\ref{eq:GRdisp-6modes}), the leading-order terms yield a quadratic equation in $\delta\omega$.
 The condition for an EP is that this equation has a degenerate root of multiplicity two, ensuring coalescence of the upper and lower band states.
-This enables determination of the EPs' location in momentum space and their evolution with perturbation strength $\delta$.
+This enables the determination of the location of EPs in the momentum space and their evolution with the perturbation strength $\delta$.

-As illustrated in figures~\ref{fig:EPs}(a) and (b), the band structures and corresponding imaginary parts of $\mathrm{TE}_{1}^{-1}$ and $\mathrm{TM}_{0}^{1}$ are computed for a structure with $h = a$ and perturbation strength $\delta = 0.03$.
-A pair of EPs (black dots) are connected by a Fermi arc—represented by a green line—in $(\mathbf{k}_{||},\omega)$ space, along which the real parts of the complex bands remain degenerate.
-The loci in momentum space where either the real or imaginary parts of the eigenfrequencies of the two interacting bands become equal are extracted and plotted in figures~\ref{fig:EPs}(c) and (d).
-As the perturbation strength $\delta$ varies, the evolution of the EP positions is indicated by the black dashed line.
+As illustrated in figure~\ref{fig:EPs}(a) and (b), the band structure and corresponding imaginary parts of $\mathrm{TE}_{1}^{-1}$ and $\mathrm{TM}_{0}^{1}$ are computed for a structure with $h = a$ and perturbation strength $\delta = 0.03$.
+A pair of EPs (black dots) is connected by a Fermi arc, represented by a green line, in the $(\mathbf{k}_{||},\omega)$ space, along which the real parts of the complex bands remain degenerate.
+The loci in the momentum space, where either the real or imaginary parts of the eigenfrequencies of the two interacting bands become equal, are extracted and plotted in figure~\ref{fig:EPs}(c) and (d).
+The evolution of the EP positions under variation in the perturbation strength $\delta$ is indicated by the black dashed line.
 It is evident that the EPs originate at the intersection of the TE$_1^{-1}$ and TM$_0^1$ bands along the $k_x$-axis and shift away from this axis proportionally to $\delta$.
-This perturbative model not only accounts for the generation of EPs but also predicts their evolution in momentum space as $\delta$ increases.
+This perturbative model not only accounts for the generation of EPs but also predicts their evolution in the momentum space with increase in $\delta$.